alan-kudelko/DrinkCreator6000/README.md

 ---

-### 10. 🔌 Electrical Schematic
+### 11. 🔌 Electrical Schematic
 Full schematic of the system, including MCU, Peltier drivers, shift register control, keypad interface, and LCD wiring:

 ---

-### 11. Additional Notes
+### 12. Additional Notes

 ---

-### 12. 🚀 How to build
+### 13. 🚀 How to build

 This project **was originally built and uploaded using the Arduino IDE**, which allowed for quick prototyping and development.
-However, due to the limitations of the Arduino environment — such as lack of build transparency and limited control over the toolchain — the project is currently being **migrated to Visual Studio Code with a CMake-based build system**.
+However, due to the limitations of the Arduino environment — such as lack of build transparency and limited control over the toolchain — the project has been successfully **migrated to Visual Studio Code with a CMake-based build system**.

+The new build process uses **CMake** along with **Ninja** as the build tool, offering improved portability, customization, and integration capabilities.
+The migration to a professional toolchain provides full control over compilation and flashing, replacing the previous Arduino workflow.

-Despite these limitations, the project currently compiles and uploads successfully through the Arduino IDE.
-However, I am in the process of replacing the workflow with a custom CMake build script and Visual Studio Code, which offer finer control over compilation and flashing.
+Although the project still compiles and uploads successfully through the Arduino IDE for legacy support, the primary development and deployment now rely on the VS Code + CMake + Ninja environment.

-What I can say for sure is that Arduino is a platform designed primarily for hobbyists.
-Had I been fully aware of its limitations earlier, I would have chosen to develop the project using a professional environment like Atmel Studio from the start — which would have saved a lot of time.
+In hindsight, Arduino is a platform primarily designed for hobbyists.
+Had I been fully aware of its limitations earlier, I would have chosen a professional environment like Atmel Studio or a similar build system from the start — which would have saved a lot of time.

-The build process now uses **CMake** along with **Ninja** as the build tool, offering improved portability, customization, and integration capabilities.

 The build steps are outlined below and include:
+- Installing VS Code
 - Installing CMake
 - Installing Ninja as the build tool
 - Installing AVR-GCC toolchain